Nwakakukaks/Xswap/Contracts/README.md

-/// DEX Contract Deployed on XDC Apothem Testnet
+/// XSwap Contract Deployed on XDC Apothem Testnet

 /// We are using similar to what Uniswap uses in their architecture to create contracts